MORTGAGE KNOWLEDGE CENTER

 Fixed-rate period

-ARMs begin with a fixed-rate period for a set period, during which the interest rate will not change.
+ARMs begin with a set fixed-rate period, during which the interest rate will not change.
 The typical fixed-rate period can last from 3 to 10 years.

 Adjustable-rate period